You have been diligent and saved your money. Now it's time to invest it and you want to avoid common investment mistakes.

 The risk of losing money is just one form of risk.
 As savings account rates have demonstrated in recent years, another risk is having returns dwindle drastically.
 Investing conservatively is not necessarily the same as entirely avoiding risk.
 One of the worst investment mistakes is to view risk myopically.

 5. Shopping cart investing advice

 An investment portfolio should be made up of coordinated parts functioning within a clearly-defined investment plan.
 The reality is that people tend to pick up investments here and there when they happen to come across something appealing.
 This is like going grocery shopping without a list -- the stuff that catches your eye and gets thrown into your cart is not necessarily the stuff you need.

 6. Paying excessive fees

 The paradox is that the investment business is both extremely competitive but also prone to high fees.
 Be cautious about investment products with a sales load.
 Paying to get into or out of an investment can inhibit your flexibility and add an unnecessary layer of fees.

 When it comes to basic savings accounts, people too often just accept whatever their current bank is offering, even though the best bank rates are several times higher than the national average.

 8. A high-water-mark mentality

-Viewing this list as a whole, perhaps the strongest message is that there are many types of investment mistakes that people make every day -- and there are several more that are not on this list.
-The best solution to this is to be disciplined about your investment decisions and give them the time they deserve.
+Viewing this list as a whole, perhaps the strongest message is that there are common investment mistakes that people make every day -- and there are several others not on this list.
+The best solution is to be disciplined about your investment decisions and give them the time they deserve.
 After all, when you are investing for the long haul, there is no reason to feel rushed into a short-term decision.